 - 1 Choose QuickBooks > Preferences - 2 Click the Email icon. - 3 Under the "For sending Emails..." section, choose one of the two options: - Send using your Default Email handling application.
 For example, Mail or Outlook. - Send directly out of QuickBooks using your Email Account: Add your email account through a separate email service, like Gmail. - 4 If you chose to use your default email application, you're ready to go!
 If you chose to use a different email account, please continue with the following steps: - In the Email Provider box, you can either use Gmail or Custom.
-Select the option that works best for you. - If you chose Gmail, follow the steps provided to securely authorize access to your email address.
-Click OK and get started! - If you chose Custom, you will enter information in the available fields.
+Select the option that works best for you. - If you chose Gmail, you have the option of selecting the Enhanced Security checkbox, which is recommended.
+If you click this checkbox, you will follow the steps provided to securely authorize access to your email address.
+Click OK and get started! - If you chose Custom or you did not select the Enhanced Security checkbox for Gmail, you will enter information in the available fields.